 Is Trump really embattled or just his own worst enemy?
 A breaking Newsbusters report claims it might not just be a bias in the minds of MAGA supporters.
 According to this STUDY: Networks Deliver Massive Media Honeymoon to Kamala Harris: “Since Joe Biden exited the 2024 presidential race four weeks ago, the liberal networks have delivered an unprecedented boost of positive publicity to his successor in the race, Vice President Kamala Harris.
 Not only has Harris received 66% more airtime than former President Donald Trump, but the spin of Harris’s coverage has been more positive (84%) than any other major party nominee, even as Trump’s coverage has been nearly entirely hostile (89% negative).”

 This finding is of a piece with media coverage we’ve seen for many years.
-Taking only demonstrable media hoaxes into account, there’s the Russian-Collusion hoax, that media pounded relentlessly for years (with zero apologies when the Mueller report ).
+Taking only demonstrable media hoaxes into account, there’s the Russian-Collusion hoax, that media pounded relentlessly for years (with zero apologies when the Mueller report found no evidence of any crime).
 The Fine People hoax (which US President Joe Biden perpetuated again, with no pushback, at the Democrat convention this week).
 The bleach hoax.
 There were plenty of others, big and small, but you get the idea.

 Clearly, the overwhelming majority of people who work in the media are happy to provide the most uncharitable (and unethical) coverage of candidate Donald Trump.